Fear (band): 1980s

 Film director Penelope Spheeris met Ving and Stix while they were hanging handbills on telephone poles in Los Angeles on Laurel Canyon Boulevard.
 After a brief discussion, she asked if they wanted to be in a documentary about the Los Angeles punk scene, The Decline of Western Civilization (1981).
 In the film, Fear performed a set in which they baited members of the audience with personal attacks, sexist and homophobic slurs, and offbeat humor, inspiring some audience members to come on stage to fight them.
 At the time, Spheeris was married to Slash Records president Bob Biggs who, later that year, signed a recording deal with Fear.

-Spheeris's documentary brought the band to the attention of John Belushi, who lobbied successfully to get the band a spot as a musical guest on the 1981 Halloween episode of his former show Saturday Night Live.
-Belushi had originally offered Fear the soundtrack for his major motion picture Neighbors.
+Actor John Belushi, who became a fan of the band through an episode of L.A.-based New Wave Theatre in 1980, successfully lobbied to get the band a spot as a musical guest on the 1981 Halloween episode of his former show Saturday Night Live.
+Belushi had originally offered Fear a song on the soundtrack for his final motion picture Neighbors.
 The film's producers eventually forced Fear off the project, and Belushi got them the infamous SNL gig as compensation.
 The band's appearance included a group of slamdancers, among them Belushi, Ian MacKaye of Minor Threat and Fugazi, Tesco Vee of the Meatmen, Harley Flanagan and John Joseph of the Cro-Mags, and John Brannon of Negative Approach.
 The show's director originally wanted to prevent the dancers from participating, so Belushi offered to be in the episode if the dancers were allowed to stay.
 The end result was the shortening of Fear's appearance on TV.
-They started their second song by saying, "It's great to be in New Jersey", drawing boos from SNLs New York live audience.
 Fear played "I Don't Care About You", "Beef Bologna", "New York's Alright If You Like Saxophones", and started to play "Let's Have a War" when the telecast faded into commercial.
+They ended "Beef Bologna" by saying, "It's great to be in New Jersey", drawing boos from the live New York audience.
 The slamdancers left ripe pumpkin remains on the set.
 Cameras, a piano and other property were damaged.
 After their SNL appearance, which resulted in $20,000 in damage, some clubs chose not to hire the band.
+The song originally recorded for the film, also titled "Neighbors", featured vocals from Belushi and Ving, and was eventually released by Ving in 2015.